interior-castle/nicomachean-ethics/book-2.md

 * Feeling shame is a passion, but Aristotle notes we nevertheless praise and blame how much people allow themselves to feel it.
 This shows there are "means in the passions and concerned with the passions."

 > A[335-336]: "The root of virtue consists in the rectitude of reason according to which we must direct our actions and passions.
 Actions however are to be directed in a way different from the passions, for actions in themselves do not resist reason, as buying, selling, and so forth.
 Consequently, for such things reason need only establish a certain equality of rectitude.
 But the passions indicate a kind of inclination that can be contrary to reason in a twofold way.
 In one way it draws reason to something else, as is evident in all passions that deal with following the appetite. ...
 For these passions reason must establish a rectitude in suppressing and restraining them.
 In another way passion shrinks from what is according to reason, as in all passions that denote flight of the appetite — for example, fear, hatred, and the like.
 In passions of this kind reason must establish a rectitude by stabilizing the soul in what is conformable to reason.
+>
+> A[353]: "The man who observes the mean is called witty, giving as it were a pleasant turn to every incident." ...
+But the man who is guilty of excess is called a buffoon or *bomolochus*, from *bomo* meaning "altar" and *lochos* meaning "plundering."
+He is said to be like the bird of prey which always flew near the sacrificial altars to snatch some food.
+In a similar way the man who is excessive in amusement always insists on snatching a word or action of someone to give it a comic turn.
+>
+>

 ## Chapter 8